-As a post-hearing submission, the Board asked the DOR to provide the paired sales analysis that was used to develop its time adjustment and the location of those properties in relation to the subject lots.
-Also, additional clarification was sought on a particular paired sale and the RTC information for the sale of a five-acre lot for \$50,000 in May of 2000 was sought in response to the taxpayer's concern that this was an error.
+As a post-hearing submission, the Board asked the DOR to

+provide the paired sales analysis that was used to develop its time adjustment and the location of those properties in relation to the subject lots.
+Also, additional clarification was sought on a particular paired sale and the RTC information for the sale of a five-acre lot for \$50,000 in May of 2000 was sought in response to the taxpayer's concern.